datachomp/datachomp.github.com/source/_posts/2014-01-11-enums-for-when-you-just-cant-handle-another-foreign-key.markdown

 Another benefit to this is that AppDev isn't continually questioning if they set up the FK correctly.

 #### blowing in the winds of change
-But how maintainble is it?
+But how maintainable is it?
 Say we had a less than ideal experience... one that requires a lawyer.  need to add to our list:

 	alter type verdict add value 'lawsuit' before 'gross';
 	insert into burritos (title, thoughts) values ('putrid plate', 'lawsuit');